yash-dk/stocks-trainer/README.md

 2. There is the OHLC indicater above the orders tabs
 3. Current position its ongoing unrealized Profit and loss the % return you have earned in this position.
 4. Trade history conatins All trades you took in this position specifying which are pending and which are done.
-5. The Account Value is `Work in progress`.
+5. The Account Value value increases with respect to the % profit you earn.

 # Side Note
 The trainer is still in beta so do let me know what you have any suggestions by opening the issue.
 And also report a issue if it appears.